mervick/rhythmbox-telegram/README.md

 ### Adding your music to Rhythmbox

-After successfully connecting Telegram to Rhythmbox, in the plugin settings, you'll be able to add Telegram channels and chats to listen to your favorite music.
+After successfully connecting Telegram to Rhythmbox, in the plugin settings, you'll be able to add Telegram channels, groups and chats to listen to your favorite music.

-### Enjoy the tunes!
+## Telegram API Usage and Operations

+The plugin uses the Telegram API strictly for reading purposes. **No write operations are performed**.

+The following actions are carried out:

+* Authorization process
+* Retrieving the contact list (necessary to fetch groups and channels)
+* Iterating over all messages in groups and channels selected as "Music Sources" in the plugin settings (only audio files are searched; messages and audio messages are ignored)
+* Downloading of audio files

+No other operations are conducted.

+### Caching and Audio File Retrieval

+The plugin caches information about retrieved audio files.
+The audio file list is initially fetched in small batches to stay within API quota limits.
+If the initial retrieval is incomplete, remaining tracks will be loaded later.
+The plugin automatically fetches new files and continues to load any remaining tracks with intervals of 5-10 minutes, both during initialization and while retrieving new content.
+This approach ensures efficient, quota-compliant, and timely updates of new content.

 ## Data Encryption and Storage